Extemporaneous speaking: National champions

-In American High School Extemporaneous Speaking, the Montgomery Bell Academy Round Robin, Tournament of Champions, Extemp Tournament of Champions, National Individual Events Tournament of Champions, National Catholic Forensic League (NCFL) Grand National Championship, NSDA National Championship in United States Extemp, and NSDA National Championship in International Extemp are all considered to be national championships or of equivalent level.
+In American High School Extemporaneous Speaking, the Montgomery Bell Academy Round Robin, Tournament of Champions, Extemp Tournament of Champions, National Individual Events Tournament of Champions, National Catholic Forensic League (NCFL) Grand National Championship, National Speech and Debate Association (NSDA) National Championship in United States Extemp, and NSDA National Championship in International Extemp are all considered to be national championships or of equivalent level.

-The collegiate circuit features two national tournaments through two governing bodies: the American Forensics Association (AFA), and the National Forensics Association (NFA).
+The collegiate circuit features two national tournaments through two governing bodies: the American Forensics Association (AFA) and the National Forensics Association (NFA).

-Different organizations track and rank competitors based on the aforementioned national championships and circuit tournaments throughout the season.
-These different "races," the NSDA Points Race in Extemp, Extemper's Bible National Points Race, and Extemp Central National Points Race, rank and track competitors throughout the season, before crowning a champion at the end of the season.
+In the past, several different organizations tracked and ranked competitors based on the aforementioned national championships and circuit tournaments throughout the season.
+These former "races"—the NSDA Points Race in Extemp, Extemper's Bible National Points Race, and Extemp Central National Points Race—ranked and tracked competitors throughout the season before crowning a champion at the end of the season.
+As of 2025, the NSDA Points Race is the only remaining race.

+2025–2026

+In the 2025-2026 season, Daphne Kalir-Starr (The College Preparatory School, California) won the Montgomery Bell Academy Round Robin, the University of Kentucky Tournament of Champions, and the United States Extemp division of the NSDA National Tournmant.
+Zoe Becker (School Without Walls (Washington, D.C.)) won the NCFL Grand Nationals and the International Extemp division of the NSDA National Tournament.
+Rohan Dash (Pine View School for the Gifted, Florida) won the Extemp Tournament of Champions at Northwestern University.
+For the first time in its history, the National Individual Events Tournament of Champions split into two sections.
+Hudson Turman (Tascosa High School, Texas) won the United States Extemp division, while Claire Liu (Portola High School (Irvine, California)) won the International Extemp division.

 2024-2025

 In the 2024–2025 season, Waleed Haider (Hendrickson High School, Texas) won the Montgomery Bell Academy Round Robin.
 Charlotte Reitman (NSU University School, Florida) defended her Tournament of Champions title.
-Daphne Kalir-Starr (The College Preparatory School, California) won the Extemp TOC at Northwestern University.
-Anwen Williams (Lawrence Free State High School, Kansas) won the NIETOC.
+Daphne Kalir-Starr (The College Preparatory School, California) won the Extemp Tournament of Champions at Northwestern University.
+Anwen Williams (Lawrence Free State High School, Kansas) won the National Individual Events Tournament of Champions (NIETOC).
 Nicholas Zylstra (Eastview High School, Minnesota) won NCFL Grand Nationals.
 At the NSDA National Tournament, Anthony Babu (Concord-Carlisle High School, Massachusetts) defended his title in International Extemp and won the final round.
 In United States Extemp, Robert Zhang (Elkins High School, Texas) won the national championship and the final round.
-The Extemp Central National Points crowned Zhang was its champion.
+The Extemp Central National Points Race crowned Zhang as its champion.
 Kalir-Starr was second and Haider was third.

-On the collegiate circuit, Gursimrat Dahry (University of Minnesota, Twin Cities), won the American Forensics Association's national tournament and the National Forensics Association's national tournament.
+On the collegiate circuit, Gursimrat Dahry (University of Minnesota, Twin Cities) won the American Forensics Association's national tournament and the National Forensics Association's national tournament.